nel/heywatch/README.txt

-=Hey!Watch - Video Encoding Web Service
+= Hey!Watch - Video Encoding Web Service

 Hey!Watch <http://heywatch.com> provides a simple and robust encoding plateform.
 The service allows developers to access a fast, scalable and inexpensive web